Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Our results in a general setup

-\paragraph{Stochastic setting.} In the stochastic setting, recall that $\lambda_0(\pi)$ is unsmoothed expected loss for policy $\pi$, so that $\Pi_{0,\epsilon}$ are the $\epsilon$-optimal policies on the unsmoothed loss.
+\OMIT{ In the stochastic setting, recall that $\lambda_0(\pi)$ is unsmoothed expected loss for policy $\pi$, so that $\Pi_{0,\eps}$ are the $\eps$-optimal policies on the unsmoothed loss.
 As in the prequel, the \emph{policy zooming coefficient} is

 Recall also the \emph{zooming dimension}, which for zooming constant $\gamma>0$, is